onlabsorg/stilo/test/test-repository/.stilo/README.md

 This function receive an installed npm package name as parameter and does something with it.
 Anything at all.

-The *stilo install* CLI command and the *stilo.install* NodeJS API call this function immediately after installing a new plugin.
+The *stilo install* CLI command calls this function immediately after installing a new plugin.

 ##### Implementation
 This implementation of the *afterInstall* hook, just register the installed